 Cross the Galatala Bridge and catch a glimpse of the new and old Istanbul in one birds eye view! – the ancient peninsula.
 Bosphorus Bridge, Sulimaniye Mosque and the newly constructed Metro Bridge.

-Take a trip to Kadikoy on the Asian side, or the Princes Islands in the Sea of Marmara or take a bus to Pierri Loti Café for a cay and a look down the Golden Horn.
+Take a trip to Kadikoy on the Asian side, or the Princes Islands in the Sea of Marmara or take a bus or tram to Pierri Loti Café for a cay and a look down the Golden Horn.

 Take the tram to Taksim Square, and walk down Istiklel Street to the Beyoglu district to see Galatala Tower and the funky shops.
 Buskers line the street at night and shops as open until late.
 Galleries and cafes abound.